cheesam31/DeepMom/README.md

 ## Install

-DeepMom can be installed using PIP.
-Therefore, Python and PIP must be installed on your PC.
-If you have Python and PIP ready, just follow the procedure below.
+DeepMom requires Python and PIP.
+So, you need to have Python and PIP installed on your PC.
+If you have Python and PIP ready, follow the procedure below.

 First clone or download This Project.